SuperOfficeDocs/superoffice-docs/user-guide/en/diary/screen/dialog-for-followups.md

 ### Sale

-Here you enter the name of the sale, if any, that the follow-up is linked to.
+Enter the name of the sale (if any) that the follow-up is linked to.
 If you cannot remember the whole name, you can search directly from this field.

 ### Time zone selector